Manan007224/Genre_Predict/README.md

 ## Usage

-Clone this repository and the code can be started using: -
+To execute the python3 code, clone this repository and go inside this directory and write:
 ```javacript
 python3 nlp.py
 ```